 Do not chew nicotine gum too fast, do not chew more than one piece of gum at a time, and do not chew one piece too soon after another.
+Chewing one piece of gum after another continuously may cause hiccups, heartburn, nausea, or other side effects.

 Before using nicotine gum,